elementor/hello-theme/readme.txt

 == Changelog ==

+= 1.1.1 - 2019-01-28 =
+* Tweak: Removed padding reset for padding

+= 1.1.0 - 2018-12-26 =
+* New: Use SCSS & do thorough style reset
+* New: Readme updated
+* New: Added hooks and child-theme preparations
+* New: Added template part search
+* New: Added translations support
+* Tweak: Re-write of already existing template parts

 = 1.0 - 2018-11-04 =
 * Initial release

-= 1.1.0 - 2018-12-26 =
-* New: use scss & do thorough style reset.
-* New: readme.
-* New: add hooks and child-theme preparations.
-* New: template parts search.
-* New: translations support.
-* Changed: re-write of already existing template parts.

-= 1.1.1 - 2019-01-28 =
-* Tweak: remove lists padding reset.